senotrusov/notes/arch-linux-installation.md

 ## Install essential packages

+!!! tip inline end

+    See the [Installation guide: Install essential packages](https://wiki.archlinux.org/title/Installation_guide#Install_essential_packages) for a complete list of recommended packages.

 Install the base system and all necessary packages using `pacstrap`.
 This includes the kernel, firmware, boot manager tools, network manager, and the chosen desktop environment (GNOME) and drivers (NVIDIA).

-!!! info

-    See the [Installation guide: Install essential packages](https://wiki.archlinux.org/title/Installation_guide#Install_essential_packages) for a complete list of recommended packages.

 ```sh
 pacstrap -K /mnt \